How to make sure you order the correct size belt for your current measurements

 - Your measurement should fall between the first and last hole measurements we give for each belt, at least an inch/2.5cm away from either end to leave room for cake!

 To be as accurate as possible, use an existing belt that fits perfectly as a guide – see advice below or detailed step-by-step guide at the end of this page.
+Even better put on the trousers/dress the belt is for and put a tape measure through the loops or at the height you wish to wear the belt.

 Quick size explanation / how to measure a belt or more importantly, how we measure ours